Table of Contents:

 You’ll often hear founders asking: What is the OODA loop of an organization or an individual?
 Because speed matters in combat, and also in fast-moving industries.

-FERRISS: Commandment number seven: be prepared to both make and break plans.
+FERRISS: Be prepared to both make and break plans.
 In a fast-growing organization, leaders have to be ready to pivot.
 Even though pivot is sometimes used as a word that can be a cover up for anything.
 And I think it was Marc Andreessen, in my podcast episode with him who said, “When I was getting started, we didn’t have a fancy word for it, we just called it a fuck up.”

 Nonetheless, you have new competitors, new threats, new opportunities on an ongoing basis.
 So you have to be adaptable.
 Nearly everything can be subject to change, so that much I think, we can agree on.
 Reid talks about this concept with Facebook’s Sheryl Sandberg.